enso-org/enso/doc/language-server/specification/enso-protocol.md

 TBC

 ### Language Server Management
-The project picker is also responsible for managing the language server.
+The project manager is also responsible for managing the language server.
 This means that it needs to be able to spawn the process, but also tell the process when to shut down.